 Now what we have to do here is we have to give back a URL of the newly created file to the Document Browser View Controller.

+Now in our situation, let me add a new particles file to our target.
+We make sure that it's added to our target and finish.
+Now at runtime, we just go ahead and obtain the URL of this added document via our NS main bundle.
+Once we get the URL, we pass it to the input handler that we get from our delegate function.
 And we perform a copy operation on the URL.
 Now the UI Document Browser View Controller will get this URL and will do all the heavy lifting for you in the background like moving the file to the right location and processing the URL.

+Once it's done, it will give us a call back to either did Import Document At source URL or failed To Import Document At URL.
 Now if we fail to import the newly created file, since we want to be a good developer we should go ahead and implement proper error handling, for example, by presenting an error to the user.

 However, if we succeeded, we can go ahead and present the document that we've just created.